siderolabs/talos/website/content/v1.8/talos-guides/network/ingress-firewall.md

 ## Learn More

-Talos Linux Ingress Firewall is using the `nftables` to perform the filtering.
+Talos Linux Ingress Firewall uses `nftables` to perform the filtering.

 With the default action set to `accept`, the following rules are applied (example):